 (c) Credits are not deemed “earned” at an institution of higher education which transfers-in credits.
 Such credits must be documented using a transcript from the initial granting institution and are subject to all the limitations of WAC 392-121-255;

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.

 . . .